 The AVD Loader is an Add-on Library that can load vector images from Android Vector Drawable XML files.
-Unlike vector images, the XML parsing and interpreting is done at runtime.
+Unlike the vector images that are loaded using a raw output file format (see Vector Images), the XML parsing and interpreting is done at runtime.
 This is useful for loading a vector image as an external resource, especially when the resource has to be loaded dynamically (i.e., not known at build-time).